 6800-18 Aquatic Chamber Webinar:

-Join us to learn how the new 6800-18 Aquatic Chamber measures CO2 exchange and chlorophyll a fluorescence from aquatic samples!Register Now
+Join us to learn how the new 6800-18 Aquatic Chamber measures CO2 exchange and chlorophyll a fluorescence from aquatic samples!Watch the Recording

 The LI-6800 is trusted by leading researchers and institutions around the world to measure carbon assimilation (A) and pulse-amplitude modulated (PAM) chlorophyll a fluorescence in terrestrial plants.
 With high precision CO2 and H2O gas analyzers and automated system controls, the LI-6800 is used to test novel hypotheses at the forefront of photophysiology research.